GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Priority Roadmap

-## Games Page
-- [ ] Letter is not searching filtered games.

 ## Game Page Tabs

 ### /runs/ page
-- [ ] Fix CSS for Advanced Filters.
+- [ ] Advanced Filter does not have proper CSS for Challenge, Restrictions, Character.
+- [ ] Remove the "Submit a Run" button and the "Showing runs in: <category>" text.
+Move everything else up.
 - [ ] Fix Mini-Challenges:
       - When a Parent Category is picked, leave it at the top, but let user sort via child categories below.
 Default is to show all within the mini.
+            - This works, but the subcategories cannot be selected for some reason.
 - [ ] Fix top container to be flush with game tabs.

 ### /rules/ page
-- [ ] Run Categories uses old variables.
+- [ ] Run Categories drop-down accordion below uses old variables.
 Update to 3-tiered category system.

 ### /history/ page
 - [ ] Needs better filtering.
 Only show verified runs, community milestones, records broken (if verified), etc.